New Horizons: Observations of other KBOs

+By December 2023, New Horizons had discovered a total of about 100 KBOs, and flown close enough to about 20 of them to capture characteristics such as shape, rotational period, possible moons, and surface composition.
+In addition, since 2021, Canadian researchers had been able to use machine learning software to speed up identification processes of potential KBO targets for a third flyby, cutting weeks-long efforts to hours-long.

 Encounter with Arrokoth

 Objectives

 Science objectives of the flyby included characterizing the geology and morphology of Arrokoth and mapping the surface composition (by searching for ammonia, carbon monoxide, methane, and water ice).
 Searches will be conducted for orbiting moonlets, a coma, rings and the surrounding environment.
 Additional objectives include: